Best VPN for travellers.

 Most reliable through Great Firewall updates

-ExpressVPN has the strongest reputation among travellers in China for consistent connection.
+ExpressVPN has the strongest reputation among travellers in China for a consistent connection.
 NordVPN and Proton VPN are reported to work most of the time.
 Budget options typically struggle.
 Install before you fly: VPN download sites are blocked inside China.

 When you actually need a VPN while travelling